Some Transforms use public APIs to get their results. These public APIs sometimes have strict rate limits to prevent abuse.

 Only use Random for OAuth Providers that do not require the Call back URL to be included as an URL parameter in any of the endpoint URLs.

 The steps below can be taken to sign into a new managed service.
-In this example, Twitter will be signed into:
+In this example, we will sign into Twitter:

-- A page will open in your default browser
+- An app authorization page will open in your default browser

 - Sign into your account, and then authorise Maltego